 We first drove east toward a bridge crossing the Río Futaleufú.
 Here we found signs indicating a dedicated mountain bike route.

 Looking at local web pages (fundeencantado), there seem to be several different treks.
 However, some parts of the specified treks are dirt roads that cars can travel on.
 Perhaps these are the same ones indicated for mountain bikes as well.
 Wikitravel specifies 2 other hikes not listed, but involves traveling through private property.
 Either way, the trails seems not the most organized or established.
-For more detail, see part 7 of this series (coming soon).
 For us, we spend the an hour driving around the area trying to get views of Río Futaleufú.

 Next, we headed for our main hike of the day, Piedra del Aguila.
 It wasn’t a long hike, but gain elevation aggressively with very few tree cover.
-In the end, the view from the eagle’s rock provides 270 degree view of the surrounding valley (see part 7 of this series for in depth details, coming soon).
+In the end, the view from the eagle’s rock provides 180 degree view of the surrounding valley (see part 7 of this series for in depth details).

 It was a hot hike with little to no cover from the blazing sun, so we were glad to see a area along Río Espolon where locals were swimming and sunbathing.
 I jumped into the glacial fed waters to cool myself down, but for only a few seconds.